SamiaMehrdad/FlowFive/README.md

 # FlowFive

 ### An online multi user chat and play web app to play FlowFive board game with friends.
-Developed by MERN stack technology.
+Developed using MERN stack technology.
 ---
 <br/>